MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

   /// The ServerCertificateError event is raised when the WebView2
   /// cannot verify server's digital certificate while loading a web page.
   ///
-  /// This event will raise only for top-level navigations as WebView2 block or cancel the
+  /// This event will raise for all web resources and follows the `WebResourceRequested` event.
-  /// requests for sub-resources with server certificate errors, unless the server certificate for those sub-resources was previously allowed by the ReceivingServerCertificateError event.
-Also, this event follows
-  /// the `NavigationStarting` event and comes before the `SourceChanged` event.
   ///
   /// With this event you have several options for responding to server
   /// certificate error requests: